 Stress can greatly affect whether we keep repeating the same mistakes over and over again.

-It makes us cranky, anxious and much more likely do something wildly out of character.
+It makes us cranky, anxious, and much more likely to do something wildly out of character.
 If we get stress relief from that activity there is every chance we will go back for more the next time we find ourselves stressed out.